 - PMI/AURA for VA loans

-As we all know with automated underwriting systems, and for VA home loans it is no different, ACCEPT classifications are driven by high credit scores and liquid assets.
-For VA loans, the approximate bottom Tine credit score is programmed at around 640.
+As we all know, with automated underwriting systems, and for VA home loans, it is no different; ACCEPT high credit scores and liquid assets drive classifications.
+The approximate bottom Tine credit score is programmed at around 640 for VA loans.

 A REFER status does not mean a VA loan will be automatically denied.
 It means the loan will be referred to an underwriter for more scrutiny.